shell → files → timing → network → GPU/CPU/memory $ now=$BRIGHTEPOCH $ bfind . -after $now -name '*.rs' -printf '%Wt %p\n' | head -2 9628.197104 ./crates/btime/src/format.rs 9628.195697 ./find/print.c $ btime -f '%Wt %dE md' cargo test -q 9628.198441 0.004861 md $ bgpucap -f json --metrics basic sle

 What we built.

-Four projects, one scalar.
-Each renames GNU or system utilities with a b prefix so they coexist with stock tools — then extends them with BrightDate semantics, interactive color, and domain-specific features the originals never had.
+Five projects, one scalar.
+Each renames GNU or system utilities with a b prefix for Bright (or adds a new tool like bgpucap, crate gpucap) so they coexist with stock tools — then extends them with BrightDate semantics, interactive color, and domain-specific features the originals never had.
 All share the same J2000.0 / TAI semantics from brightdate-rust.

 🐚